Embrace The Dead (1999)

 Hitam Kelam Records, October 2017 (2CD combo)

-*Only available on THT Productions release
+*Bonus track only available on THT Productions cassette version

-The band's 2nd full-length album "Embrace The Dead" was recorded back in 1999, and has been marked as the band's most challenging and problematic album recording session ever, ranging from technical issues, financial difficulties, to many other things including the label rip-off and lack of promotion and distribution of the album.
+The band's 2nd full-length album "Embrace The Dead" was recorded back in 1999, and has been marked as the band's most challenging and problematic album recording session ever, ranging from technical issues, financial difficulties, to many other things including the lack of promotion and distribution of the album.
 The idea of the band's 3rd album title, "The Painful Experience", was actually referred to "Embrace The Dead".

 Album Line-Up